Animal styles in Chinese martial arts: Legendary origin

 According to legend, Jueyuan, a 13th-century Shaolin martial artist, used the original 18 Luohan Hands as a foundation, expanding its 18 techniques into 72.
-In Gansu Province in the west of China, in the city of Lanzhou, he met Li Sou, a master of "Red Fist" Hongquan (紅拳).
+In Gansu Province in the west of China, in the city of Lanzhou, he met Li Sou, a master of "Red Fist" Hongquan.
 Li Sou accompanied Jueyuan back to Henan, to Luoyang to introduce Jueyuan to Bai Yufeng, master of an internal method.

 They returned to Shaolin with Bai Yufeng and expanded Jueyuan's 72 techniques to approximately 170.
 Using their combined knowledge, they restored internal aspects to Shaolin boxing.
 They organized these techniques into Five Animals: the Tiger, the Crane, the Leopard, the Snake and the Dragon.

 Jueyuan is also credited with the Northern style "Flood Fist" Hongquan, which does not feature the Five Animals but is written with the same characters as the Southern style Hung Kuen, perhaps the quintessential Five Animals style.

 Moreover, as in the Southern Hung Kuen, the "Hong" character (洪) in Hongquan actually refers to a family name rather than its literal meaning of "flood."
 However, the two styles have nothing in common beyond their shared name.

 Five-animal exercise in present-day qigong

-The "Five Animal play" (五禽戲, Wuqinxi) are a set of qigong exercises developed during the Han dynasty (202 BC – 220 AD).
+The "Five Animal play" (Wuqinxi) are a set of qigong exercises developed during the Han dynasty (202 BC – 220 AD).
 Some claim the author of this qigong sequence to be Hua Tuo, however Yang Jwing-Ming suggests it was the Taoist Master Jiun Chiam and Huatuo merely perfected its application and passed it onto gifted disciples including Wu Pu, Fan E, and Li Dangzhi.

 The five animals in the exercises are the tiger, deer, bear, monkey and crane.
 According to TCM theory of wuxing (Five Elements), each animal has two exercises corresponding to the yin and yang internal organs (zangfu).
 Regular practise of this qigong is said to improve functioning of the Liver/Gallbladder (Wood Element – tiger), Kidneys/Bladder (Water Element – deer), Spleen/Stomach (Earth Element – bear), Heart/Small Intestine (Fire Element – monkey) and Lung/Large Intestine (Metal Element – crane) respectively.